MicrosoftDocs/win32/desktop-src/medfound/configuringvideoencoding.md

 1. Set any properties on the encoder DMO by using **IPropertyBag::Write**.
 The following list summarizes the minimum set of properties that are required to encode a CBR video stream (all of these values have defaults that can be used):

-    -   The[MFPKEY\_VIDEOWINDOW](mfpkey-videowindowproperty.md) property specifies the buffer window to use for the stream.
+    -   The [MFPKEY\_VIDEOWINDOW](mfpkey-videowindowproperty.md) property specifies the buffer window to use for the stream.
 For more information about the buffer windows setting and how it affects content, see [Encoding Methods](encodingmethods.md).
 The default buffer window is three seconds, which is appropriate for many scenarios.
     -   Video complexity is set to determine the tradeoff between the quality of the encoded content and the time that is required to encode.
 If you do not set a value, the default value is used.
 However, you can find the recommended modes for a specific codec by calling [IWMCodecProps::GetCodecProp](/windows/desktop/api/wmcodecdsp/nf-wmcodecdsp-iwmcodecprops-getcodecprop) to retrieve g\_wszWMVCComplexityExLive, g\_wszWMVCComplexityExOffline, and g\_wszWMVCComplexityExMax.
 Then you can set [MFPKEY\_COMPLEXITYEX](mfpkey-complexityexproperty.md) to a value between 0 and the reported maximum complexity.
     -   [MFPKEY\_CRISP](mfpkey-crispproperty.md) specifies the relative importance of video smoothness and the image quality of encoded frames.
 In most cases, the default value works fine.
     -   For video content stored in a container other than ASF, the [MFPKEY\_ASFOVERHEADPERFRAME](mfpkey-asfoverheadperframeproperty.md) property must be set to 0.
 This is not the default value.